 Get to know your teacher librarian.
 Ask what the needs are and how you can help.
 Offer to volunteer your time.

 Foster the love of reading by promoting reading at home and by regularly visiting your local public library.
 Read together with your child.
+Research shows that children who are read to in the home do better in school.

-"Australian research has shown that the school library plays a critical ole in supporting student learning."
+Key Finding #5: "Australian research has shown that the school library plays a critical ole in supporting student learning."
 L. Hay.
 Student learning through Australian school libraries Synergy, 2005, 2006.

 Support legislators who support libraries and education.
 Let them know you think the two go together and should be a high priority.